Myndex/apca-introduction/analysis.md

 No, and for the same reasons this is an incorrect approach as defined above.

-But to add, this analysis is mixing up light (luminance) vs lightness, and making spurious comparisons.
+But to add, this analysis is mixing up light (luminance) vs lightness, and making unsupported comparisons.
 WCAG 2 does not use perceptual lightness at all.
 Period.
 It uses a ratio of luminances.

 APCA uses the difference of perceptual lightnesses that have been adjusted for certain contextual considerations.
 The gap in understanding here seems huge—or are these just intentional misstatements to trigger this author and confuse the public?